map-dcomp/map-hifi/stage-experiment/docs/README.md

 All filenames must match the case of the node name in topoolgy.ns.

 See `run.sh` that creates the ansible files to run 2-ncp-2-client in the emulab experiment jps as part of the a3 project.
 See the help documentation on `StageExperiment` for more information on the parameters.
 Note that you will need to modify the docker registry node.
+Many of the scenarios in `MAP-code/scenarios` have a `stage.sh` script that takes care of setting all of the correct parameters.

 The container names directory contains a file for each NCP.
 The file contains an IP address per line.
 This specifies the IP addresses for the